 - Owned by C.J.
 Environmental, a business with a BBB rating of “A”

-- Get a 10% bonus above their estimate if you ship within 7 days
+- Get a 10% bonus above their estimate if you ship within seven days

-- Minimum karat for gold jewelry is 8k
+- The minimum karat for gold jewelry is 8k

 - You do not get competing bids from auction buyers